Trannosaur/published_dicts/README.md

 署名—相同方式共享 3.0 协议国际版 (CC-BY-SA) (https://zh.wiktionary.org/wiki/Wiktionary:CC_BY-SA_3.0%E5%8D%94%E8%AD%B0%E6%96%87%E6%9C%AC) (https://creativecommons.org/licenses/by-sa/3.0/deed.zh)

 # Vietnamese to English dictionary - vi2enwikitxt.txt
-Pretty much the same as above, but generated from the English Wiktionary (en.wiktionary.org)
+Pretty much the same as above, but generated from the English Wiktionary (en.wiktionary.org) [Last copied: July 2020]

 Again, a reminder that this data is hella raw and honestly some work is needed - but hey maybe you'll get some use out of it in its current state -- honestly I've stripped out a bunch of fields I find uninteresting for a dictionary.
 I'll probably work on getting them back into the data at some point.